warner/lothar-blog/drafts/54-spake2-random-elements/54-spake2-random-elements.md

 A thing that puzzled me up until now was why, exactly, it was so important that nobody knows the discrete logs for these constants.
 I knew there was some sort of attack possible, but I couldn't figure out the details.
 Mike Hamburg pointed me in the right direction in [his discussion](https://moderncrypto.org/mail-archive/curves/2015/000424.html) of "SPAKE2 - Elligator Edition" on the moderncrypto.org [curves mailing list](https://moderncrypto.org/mailman/listinfo/curves).
 But I didn't work out the attack until just recently.

+Here's the deal: if Mallory (our active attacker) can pretend to be Bob for the duration of the protocol, then later she can mount an offline dictionary attack against the password that Alice used.
+In particular, Mallory can construct a function that converts a potential password into a potential session key, and this function can be run without further interaction with Alice and Bob.
+As long as she has some way to check whether a potential session key is correct or not, she can feed a list of common passwords into the function and quickly identify which one (if any) was correct.
+This violates PAKE's promise of  security: an active attacker is supposed to be limited to just one guess.

-Here's the deal: an active attacker (pretending to be Bob) who gets some sort of offline oracle access to the final session key will be able to mount an offline dictionary attack against the password that Alice used.
-"Oracle access" means they get to observe some use of that key: maybe Alice immediately sends a key-confirmation message (a simple hash of the key) so Bob can tell whether the PAKE succeeded or not (the oracle is then just hashing the potential key and seeing if it matches the confirmation message).
-Or Alice uses the key for authenticated encryption, and sends a ciphertext where the attacker can see it (so trial decryption of that message provides the oracle).
-Because the oracle is **offline**, the attacker can test guesses of `K1` as frequently as they like, without additional interaction with Alice.
+Mallory almost certainly has a way to observe *some* use of the session key, which will give her a way to test her guesses.
+Maybe Alice immediately sends a key-confirmation message (a simple hash of the key) so Bob can tell whether the PAKE succeeded or not: then Mallory just hashes the potential key and sees if it matches the confirmation message.
+Or if Alice uses the key for authenticated encryption, and Mallory gets to see the ciphertext, then trial decryption of that message lets her test each guess.
+Because this test is **offline**, the attacker can test guesses of `K1` as frequently as she likes.

+The math looks like this.
 Suppose that the attacker knows that `N = B*n` (`n` being the discrete log of the no-longer-arbitrary point `N`).

 Now, when our attacker Mallory pretends to be Bob, she picks a random `y` and sends `Y = B*y`, omitting the password and blinding factor `N` entirely.
 Mallory receives `X = B*x + M*pw1` from Alice.
 Note that `B*x = X - M*pw1`.

 Alice will then compute `Z1 = (Y-N*pw1)*x`, which is really `(Y-B*n*pw1)*x`, which is really `(B*y-B*n*pw1)*x`, which (since scalar multiplication is associative) is really `(y-n*pw1)*B*x`, which means `Z1=(y-n*pw1)*(X-M*pw1)`.

 Note that every term in that final equation is known to Mallory except the password `pw1`: she picked `y` herself, `n` is the discrete log of `N`, and `X` was given to her by Alice.
-Mallory has all the time in the world to try various values of `pw1`, compute a potential `Z1`, and test the resulting session key `K1` against the oracle.
+Mallory has all the time in the world to try various values of `pw1`, compute a potential `Z1`, and test the resulting session key `K1` until she finds the right password.

 This only works if Mallory can factor out the `B*something` in Alice's `Z1` computation, which is why she needs the discrete log of `N` to pull it off.